0xhammadghazi/ns3-upgradable-contracts/changes/EthRegistrarController.md

 # ETHRegistrarController Changes

-## Changes Made for EthRegistrar Controller Upgradeability
+## Changes Made for EthRegistrarController Upgradeability

 1. **Replace all** Import Statements with these: